jaekwon/ephesus/README.md

  - User view
    * See the latest from a user.

-## Alt to Telegram, Group Conversations
+## Alt. to Telegram, Group Conversations

  - Completely Open Source.
  - Servers run by registered administrators.